Sanaa-3/CS157AClinicManagement/README.md

 The menu in Main.java supports:
 - View Patients
 - View Doctors
+- View Hospitals
+- Viwe Medications
-- View Medications (from VIEW)
+- View PatientMedications (a View)
 - Insert Medication
 - Update Patient
 - Delete Patient
 - Schedule Appointment (Stored Procedure)
-- Transaction Workflow (Commit/Rollback)
+- Transactional Workflow - Transfer Doctor to New Hospital (Commit/Rollback)
+- View Appointments
+- View DoctorHospital Assignments

-## 4. PreparedStatements Everywhere
+## 4. PreparedStatements
 - All SQL operations use PreparedStatement to avoid SQL injection and to bind inputs safely.

-## 5. Transaction Workflow
+## 5. Transactional Workflow
 We created a combined workflow:
-- Schedule an appointment (via stored procedure)
-- Insert a medication for the same visit
+- Check if a DoctorID is attached to a valid row in Doctor
+- Check if a current HospitalID is attached to a valid row in Hospital
+- Check if a new HospitalID is attached to a valid row in Hospital
+- Update row containing DoctorID, current HospitalID to become DoctorID, new HospitalID

-If any part fails (e.g., constraint violation), the system: **ROLLBACK**
+If any part fails (e.g. foreign key doesn't exist in host table), the system: **ROLLBACK**
 Otherwise: **COMMIT**

 ## 6. Input Validation + Error Handling